 'Less is more' is the general ethos here - emphasising dynamic melodies that embody a connection to culture and land.
 The song choices are capable of moving emotions and are in essence, beautiful.
 Think: Melodies of the heart.
 These could be joyous, energetic, or slow and sad.
 What matters is that a strong feeling is encapsulated - coming from a cultural and/or personal place.

-Though not limited to traditional music styles, I actively seek covers of the simple yet beautiful folk songs that have survived the test of time.
+While blending contemporary with traditional, there is a preference for the simple yet beautiful folk songs that have survived the test of time and tell a historical story.
 Example: Greece's Seikilos Epitaph - one of the worlds oldest notated songs (200 BC)

 As a mixing engineer, I aim to create a consistency in the style of mixes: emphasising warmth, and the feeling of ethereal space in relation to the setting of the artwork.
 And lastly, as a keen tinkerer of foley sounds in sound design, where appropriate I may subtly decorate a song with the atmosphere that the theme provokes.